stanmaz/BBOalert/README.md

 ## Version 5.0

 New features :
-- The optional text in the BBOalert header (first line of the code) may contain HTML codes :
-      <br> for line break
-      <b> and </b> for bold font
+- The optional text in the BBOalert header (first line of the code) may contain HTML codes for line break and for bold font
 - When the opponents ask supplementary explanation, the text entry box is displayed at the same place as the bidding box instead of right-upper corner.
 The box is draggable.
 - All records types (e.g. Button Shortcut or Script) are supported within options.
 It means that when a record is inside an option it will be active only when the option is enabled.
 - New record type is supported :